nrfconnect/sdk-nrf/samples/openthread/coap_server/README.rst

    :local:
    :depth: 2

-The Thread CoAP Server sample demonstrates controlling light resources within an OpenThread network.
+The :ref:`Thread <ug_thread>` CoAP Server sample demonstrates controlling light resources within an OpenThread network.
-This sample exposes resorces in the network and requires another sample that is compatible with the OpenThread network to access them.
+This sample exposes resources in the network and requires another sample that is compatible with the OpenThread network to access them.
 The recommended sample referenced on this page is :ref:`coap_client_sample`.

 Overview
 ********

-This sample demnstrates how to expose resources that can be accessed by other devices in the same Thread network.
+This sample demonstrates how to expose resources that can be accessed by other devices in the same Thread network.
 You can use this sample application as a starting point to implement a :ref:`CoAP <zephyr:coap_sock_interface>` application.

 The following CoAP resources are exposed on the network by this sample: